IONext: Unlocking the Next Era of Inertial Odometry: Experiments and Analysis

-We further visualize the detailed performance metrics of representative methods on the RNIN dataset.
-Fig.~\ref{CDF_and_PDE} (a) and (b) present the Cumulative Distribution Functions (CDFs) of ATE and RTE, respectively.
-Notably, the red curve corresponding to IONext consistently lies in the upper-left corner, indicating the lowest trajectory errors and overall superiority.
-For example, IONext achieves $P(ATE < 2.5) = 0.8$, meaning that 80\% of its predicted trajectory points have ATE less than 0.12 meters.
-In contrast, at the same CDF probability (0.8), the ATE values for RoNIN ResNet (CNN-based), RoNIN LSTM (LSTM-based), and iMOT (Transformer-based) are approximately 0.13m, 0.21m, and 0.17m, respectively.
+\textbf{Model Performance Analysis.} Due to space limitations, we present results only for the RNIN dataset.
+Fig.~\ref{CDF_and_PDE}(a) and (b) plot the CDFs of \(\mathit{ATE}\) and \(\mathit{RTE}\), respectively.
+Notably, the red curve for IONext lies consistently toward the upper-left region of the plots, indicating lower trajectory errors and higher cumulative probability.
+For instance, IONext attains \(P(\mathit{ATE}<0.12\,\mathrm{m}) = 0.80\), i.e., \(80\%\) of its estimated trajectory points have \(\mathit{ATE}<0.12\,\mathrm{m}\).
+At the same probability level, the \(\mathit{ATE}\) values for R-ResNet (CNN--based), R-LSTM (LSTM--based), and iMOT (Transformer--based) are approximately \(0.13\,\mathrm{m}\), \(0.21\,\mathrm{m}\), and \(0.17\,\mathrm{m}\), respectively.